 Obstetrics nurses assist doctors in caring for women during pregnancies and childbirth.
-Potential obstetrics nurses must become RNs (registered nurses) and can complete additional training to help move into the obstetrics department.
-Certification is also available in this field.
+Potential obstetrics nurses must become RNs (registered nurses) and can complete additional training to help move into the obstetrics field.
+Certification is also available in obstetrics nursing.

 |Required Education||Associate's degree, bachelor's degree or diploma in nursing|